 Scott Brannon Chief of Endovascular Surgery at Modern Vascular explains the importance of awareness and screening for peripheral arterial disease.

-If you have any of the following risk factors: diabetes, hypertension, smoking, obesity, high cholesterol or are considering getting screened for peripheral arterial disease or give us a call and we’ll get you scheduled for an evaluation 888-853-1278
+Give us a call if you have any of the following risk factors: diabetes, hypertension, smoking, obesity, high cholesterol.
+We’ll get you scheduled for an evaluation 888-853-1278